Minecraft

 entity-activation-range

-This set of settings adjusts how close mobs and other entities must be to activate their AI.
-Numbers indicate the distance in blocks entities can travel before being deactivated.
-Entities reactivate when a player gets close enough.
+This set of settings will adjust how close mobs and other entities need to be to activate their artificial intelligence (AI).
+The numbers indicate the distance in blocks that entities can travel before being deactivated.
+Entities will reactivate when a player gets close enough to them.

 merge-radius